syaifulahdan/MCWT/Django/make-django-project-and-enable-internal-server-project.md

 B.  activated the internal server project , project name : <b>telematika</b>

-1. go to the directory project we have created is Telematika, Use the <b> python manage.py runserver </ b>
+1. go to the directory project we have created is Telematika, Use the <b>python manage.py runserver </b>